mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

     String ProblemReportingMechanism;
  }
  Class PertainingToCertificatesIssued {

-    String FullCRLIssuedByThisCA;            # can be null or a link
-    List<string> JSONArrayofPartitionedCRLs  # Can be null or a JSON Array of strings;
+    List<string> JSONArrayofAllFullCRLURLs        # only JSON array of URLs allowed;
                                                   # no action taken on this field when value is null;
+                                                  # when value is [] the field is reset to empty;
+                                                  # field has 100,000 characters limit
+    List<string> JSONArrayofPartitionedCRLs       # only JSON array of URLs allowed;
                                                   # must use [""] if not yet issuing;
+                                                  # no action taken on this field when value is null;
                                                   # when value is [] the field is reset to empty;
                                                   # field has 100,000 characters limit
     String CABForumCertificatePolicyIdentifier;   # can be null or value or one of the values available in the CCADB String DVACMEEndpoints;                       # can be null or a link
     String OVACMEEndpoints;                       # can be null or a link